 The line graph of a graph G has a node for each edge in G and an edge between those nodes if the two edges in G share a common node.

-For DiGraphs an edge an edge represents a directed path of length 2.
+For directed graphs, nodes are connected only if they form a directed path of length 2.